neonephos/neonephos_website/src/docs/events/2026_09_02_Container_Days_Hamburg.md

 🕥 10:30 am - 11:05 am

-📍 Platform Engineering Track - Room 1
+📍 Platform Engineering Track - Room 2

 NeoNephos Ambassador Abubakar Siddiq Ango will share insights from his experience in the cloud-native community and discuss the role of open collaboration in shaping the future of cloud-native ecosystems.

+### One Platform Could Not Fit Them All
+**Artem Lajko** and **Annika Opitz**

+🕙 15:15 pm - 15:45 pm

+📍 Platform Engineering Track - Room 2

+Drawing from real-world experience, the speakers share lessons learned from building an open-source platform framework that balances standardization and autonomy across multiple platform teams and large-scale environments.

 ### September 3